fandango-fuzzer/fandango-fuzzer.github.io/_sources/LanguageServer.md

 npm run compile
 ```

 You can then install it from the workspace-recommended extension section in the extension manager.
+The extension will automatically start the language server and interface with it once you start editing `.fan` files in this workspace.
 For additional documentation, refer to `.vscode/extensions/fandango-language-server/README.md`.

 ## IntelliJ / Pycharm Code Extension
 To integrate the Fandango language server into IntelliJ or PyCharm, follow these steps: